FortinetSecDevOps/technical-recipe-azure-fgt-automation-stitch/docs/content/03/3_Task2.md

 weight: 3
 ---

-In this task create the action to send an email indicating the Admin activity.

 ### Task 2 - Create Automation Action

+This task creates the action to send an email indicating the Admin activity.

 1. **Click** "Action"
 1. **Click** "Create New"